3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Discussion and Future Work

-While per-sensor calibration is currently the dominant method to generate high-quality tactile measurements, we envision a shift towards transfer learning paradigms~\cite{rodriguez, higuera} and more generalizable, sensor-agnostic models.
+Lastly, while per-sensor calibration is currently the dominant method to generate high-quality tactile measurements, we envision a shift towards transfer learning paradigms~\cite{rodriguez, higuera} and more generalizable, sensor-agnostic models.
 We believe \libname{} can help accelerate these efforts through large-scale tactile data capture.
 To contribute to this goal, and in the spirit of recent research that has released raw tactile images~\cite{suresh, gao, yang, higuera}, we also release our dataset of over 70,000 probe images used to train TouchNet.

-In future work, we aim to extend \libname{} to seamlessly interface with force sensors, enabling new calibration targets, such as shear and normal forces.
-We also plan to enhance our support for capacitance-based, resistance-based, and other emerging tactile sensing technologies.
+In future work, we aim to extend \libname{} to seamlessly interface with force sensors---enabling new calibration targets such as shear and normal forces---while broadening support for capacitive, resistive, and other emerging tactile sensing technologies.
+Toward this goal, we have already extended 3D Cal to support data collection and contact-location prediction for the ReSkin \cite{bhirangi_reskin}, a magnetic tactile sensor (Fig. \ref{fig:reskin}A).
+Over 3,000 measurements were collected and used to train a lightweight machine learning model, adapted from prior ReSkin work and included in \libname{}, that accurately predicts unseen contact locations (Fig. \ref{fig:reskin}B).
 Through these efforts, we hope to lower the barrier to entry for researchers seeking to incorporate tactile sensing into their work, as well as accelerate the development of next-generation tactile sensors and their associated software ecosystems.